netconstructor/geocat-1/docs/eng/users/source/admin/harvesting/index.rst

 		- *Ignore harvesting attribute* - Select this option to harvest metadata for selected datasets  regardless of the harvest attribute for the dataset in the THREDDS catalog.
 If this option is not selected, metadata will only be created for datasets that have a harvest attribute set to true.
 		- *Extract DIF metadata elements and create ISO metadata* - Select this option to generate ISO metadata for datasets in the THREDDS catalog that have DIF metadata elements.
 When this option is selected a list of schemas is shown that have a DIFToISO.xsl stylesheet available (see for example INSTALL_DIR/web/geonetwork/xml/schemas/iso19139/convert/DIFToISO.xsl).
 Metadata is generated by reading the DIF metadata items in the THREDDS into a DIF format metadata record and then converting that DIF record to ISO using the DIFToISO stylesheet.
-		- *Extract Unidata dataset discovery metadata using fragments* - Select this option when the metadata in your THREDDS or netCDF/ncml datasets follows Unidata dataset discovery conventions.
+		- *Extract Unidata dataset discovery metadata using fragments* - Select this option when the metadata in your THREDDS or netCDF/ncml datasets follows Unidata dataset discovery conventions (see http://www.unidata.ucar.edu/software/netcdf-java/formats/DataDiscoveryAttConvention.html).
 You will need to write your own stylesheets and templates to extract this metadata.
 When this option is selected the following additional options will be shown:

 			- Stylesheet - Select a stylesheet to use to convert metadata for the dataset (THREDDS metadata and netCDF ncml where applicable) into metadata fragments.
 			- Create subtemplates - Select this option to create a subtemplate (=metadata fragment stored in GeoNetwork catalog) for each metadata fragment generated.